 Firstly, the English language requirement must be met, and this requires that applicants write either IELTS or OET.
-For IELTS, one needs to obtain at least Band 6.5 in Listening and Reading and 7.0 in Writing and Speaking.
+Overall IELTS score of 7.0 with a minimum of 6.5 in any one module is required.
 Those who want to take OET must aim at obtaining the nursing module with Grade B in three components and a minimum of C+ in any one component.

-After those two conditions are met, you can begin the registration with the Nursing and Midwifery Band of Ireland (NMBI) with the assistance of an Irish-registered recruitment agency.
+After those two conditions are met, you can begin the registration with the Nursing and Midwifery Board of Ireland (NMBI) with the assistance of an Irish-registered recruitment agency.
 This process takes between two to 30 working days.
 A decision letter indicating whether or not the candidate is qualified is issued.

 In the course of the registration process and/or while the midwife, mental health nurse or registered general nurse awaits the decision of NMBI, the agency could arrange an interview with an employer for them.
 After successfully passing the interview, the employer files for a work permit for the employee.

 The recruitment and sponsorship package from employers will normally include but not limited to visa application fees, flight ticket, one to three month’s accommodation and a relocation package of depending on the contract of the employer.
 Also, one could get a 2-year contract convertible to a permanent contract is given.
 A competitive salary scale of €29,346-€45,701 with sponsorship programmes for further education up to masters level.